Naturally Gluten Free

 - Hemp protein – plant-based supplement becoming increasingly popular

-The important thing to remember if you’re thinking of adding gluten free protein shakes to your diet is that they are a supplement.
+The important thing to remember if you’re thinking of adding gluten free protein shakes to your diet to increase your protein intake is that they are a supplement.
 This means you need to use them as a supplement to a healthy, balanced diet.
 Relying on powder alone is a bad idea.
 They fill nutritional gaps and add to a diet, not replace it.
-Aim to eat lots of healthy meats, fish, and fresh veg too to make sure you get all the right nutrients you need.
+Aim to eat lots of healthy meats, fish and fresh veg too, to make sure you get all the nutrients you need.
 A balanced diet and intake of food will see you smash your diet plan out of the park.
 This is because you’ll hit your protein goal from a variety of sources.

 What makes Purition different?